 ii Developments in policy and legislation

 Procedures for an arrest of vessel in Malta have been recently upgraded to enable, for the first time in Maltese legislative history, privately engaged bailiffs to formally serve a warrant of arrest on ships that are in Maltese territorial seas.
 Act XXXI is the law that brought these changes into force, effective as of 18 December 2019.
-The new law changes the traditional rule that required that service of warrants of arrest must necessarily be done by a court official, typically the court marshall.
-The new law introduces flexibility into the procedure for service of an arrest in that it enables the creditor to engage a private bailiff (identified a priori to the court) to physically serve upon and notify the warrant of arrest to the ship's master and proceed to 'seize' the ship's papers for them to be lodged in court.
-Under the newly promulgated procedure, the privately engaged bailiff will work hand-in-hand with court officials thus ensuring that all steps remain subject to court scrutiny.
+The new law changes the traditional rule that required that service of warrants of arrest must necessarily be done by a court official, typically a court marshall.
+The new law introduces flexibility into the procedure for service of an arrest in that it enables the creditor to engage a private bailiff (identified a priori to the court) to physically serve upon and notify the warrant of arrest to the ship's master and proceed to seize the ship's papers for them to be lodged in court.
+Under the newly promulgated procedure, a privately engaged bailiff will work hand in hand with court officials, thus ensuring that all steps remain subject to court scrutiny.

-- General amendments: a number of general amendments were introduced in order to correct a number of inconsistencies or lacunas in the 2010 law and, in particular, (1) revised definitions of airframes and aircraft engines in order to make the distinction between the two in specific contexts more clear; (2) updating of fees; and (3) allowing the registrar in Malta to cancel the registration of an aircraft if the person who is registering same is no longer a qualified person or is no longer entitled to operate such aircraft under a temporary title.
+A number of general amendments were introduced to correct a number of inconsistencies or lacunas in the 2010 law and, in particular, revised definitions of airframes and aircraft engines to make the distinction between the two in specific contexts more clear; updating of fees; and allowing the registrar in Malta to cancel the registration of an aircraft if the person who is registering the same is no longer a qualified person or is no longer entitled to operate such aircraft under a temporary title.

-- Insolvency: the amending bill introduced some new rules in the existing insolvency regime for 'aircraft companies'.
-The law has been amended in order to provide for beneficial procedural treatment for actions enforcing mortgages or international interests.
+The amending bill introduced some new rules in the existing insolvency regime for aircraft companies.
+The law has been amended to provide for beneficial procedural treatment for actions enforcing mortgages or international interests.

-- Enforcement: the amending bill has introduced a number of rights that the mortgagee can exercise in the case of an enforcement of a mortgage such as that of set-off, whereby the mortgagee can acquire the aircraft and set-off the value of the aircraft against the amounts that are due to it.
+The amending bill has introduced a number of rights that the mortgagee can exercise in the case of an enforcement of a mortgage, such as that of set off, whereby the mortgagee can acquire the aircraft and set off the value of the aircraft against the amounts that are due to it.

 iii Trends and outlook for the future

-Malta aims to consolidate its position as the largest flag in the EU in terms of registered tonnage but also to maintain the high standards it embraces and has become reputed for with shipowners, charterers and financiers.
-Malta will continue to be an active advocate of maritime affairs both at IMO as well as EU levels and will continue to fine-tune its legislation from time to time to adequately meet international standards and demands.
+Malta aims to consolidate its position as the largest flag in the EU in terms of registered tonnage, but also to maintain the high standards it embraces and has become reputed for with shipowners, charterers and financiers.
+Malta will continue to be an active advocate of maritime affairs both at the IMO as well as the EU level, and will continue to fine tune its legislation from time to time to adequately meet international standards and demands.

 The same applies in relation to aviation.
-The number of aircraft operators in Malta has increased quite substantially and Malta's aim is to create an aviation friendly environment for both the operators and the aircraft financiers or lessors.
+The number of aircraft operators in Malta has increased quite substantially, and Malta's aim is to create an aviation-friendly environment for both operators and aircraft financiers or lessors.